FloatingArrayDesign/FAModel/famodel/anchors/README.md

     Note:
     - z0 = 1 m, meaning the pile head is 1 m above the mudline
     - soil_type: clay, sand, clay
-    - this method allows different soil types and gaps in between soil layers
+    - this method allows different soil types and gaps in between soil layers of the same or different soil type
 ##### Output
 - z0: depth of the mudline relative to the pile head (m)
 - soil types: